-Please note that, in addition to the schedule shown above, Walker Tavern Historic Site is also closed on the following dates during the 2014 season:
+In addition to the above schedule, Walker Tavern Historic Site will be closed on the following dates:

 The Walker Wheels Base Ball Club invites you to play or watch vintage "base ball."

-to two hours to tour Walker Tavern Historic Sitemore, if you are shopping at the Farmers Market or taking in a Walker Wheels vintage "base ball" game.
+Please allow one to two hours to tour Walker Tavern Historic Site—more, if you are shopping at the Farmers Market or taking in a Walker Wheels vintage "base ball" game.
 The tavern includes an 1840s parlor, barroom, dining room and kitchen; the barn offers surveying and stagecoach exhibits.

 See a map of the Walker Tavern Historic Site.